THEjoezack/home-dashboard/readme.md

 Home Dashboard is a personal dashboard website that lets me quickly see stuff I care about easily.

 ## TODO

-* Set up some sort of build system
+* Set up a build for flask
 * Figure out where to host
 * Continuous Delivery pipeline
+* Move Flask to production webserver

 ## Why?